47tim/CPSC411RecipeApp/README.md

 * Includes a Favorites button in the top app bar to navigate to the Favorites screen.

 2. Detail Screen
-* Shows detailed information for the selected recipe:
+* Shows detailed information for the selected recipe: List of ingredients and step-by-step preparation instructions.
- * List of ingredients.
- * Step-by-step preparation instructions.
 * Users can toggle a recipe as a favorite using a heart icon.
 * Includes a back navigation button to return to the previous screen.